kingzamzon/docs/docs/paying-for-lit/overview.md

 ### Choosing the Right Payment Method

-The Lit network offers multiple payment methods to suit various use cases and application scales.
+The Lit network offers various ways to implement payment for usage of the network, suiting various use cases and application scales.
 Consider the following guidelines when selecting the most appropriate option for your needs:

 - Capacity Credits: Ideal for individual users or small-scale applications requiring direct control over their network resource allocation.
 This option is ideal when you don't have to manage payments for a large user base.
 - Lit Relayer: Best for initial testing and prototyping.
 It reduces onboarding friction by subsidizing some network interactions, but is subject to availability and potential rate limiting.
 - Payment Delegation Database: Suitable for larger applications or those with a large user base.
-It allows centralized management of payments, simplifying resource allocation for numerous users.
+It simplifies and centralizes the minting and delegation of Capacity Credits to your users, eliminating the need to manage individual Capacity Credits for each user.

 For optimal results:

-- New developers may start with the Lit Relayer for easy onboarding.
+- New developers may start with the Lit Relayer managing Capacity Credit on their behalf for easier onboarding.
-- As your application grows, transition to Capacity Credits for more reliable resource allocation.
+- As your application grows, transition to managing Capacity Credits yourself for more reliable resource allocation.
-- Large-scale applications should consider the Payment Delegation Database for efficient management of multiple users.
+- Large-scale applications should consider the Payment Delegation Database for managing payment on behalf of many users.

 ## Getting Started